codeforpdx/recordexpungPDX/README.md

 ## Installation

 Our dev environment uses pipenv for maintaining backend dependencies, and npm to develop the frontend.
-Docker is used to build, test, and deploy the app stack.
-A postgres database runs as a service within the docker stack, which exposes a connection locally for running test code in pipenv.
+We use pipenv and pytest to develop backend code.
+Docker is used to build and deploy the app stack.
+A postgres database runs as a service within the docker stack, which exposes a connection locally for running the test code in pipenv.

 1. **[Fork](https://help.github.com/articles/fork-a-repo/#fork-an-example-repository)**,
 	and **[clone](https://help.github.com/articles/fork-a-repo/#step-2-create-a-local-clone-of-your-fork)** the repo.